minmay/fast-csv/README.md

 # fast-csv
-Comma separated value (CSV) parser with streaming support.
+Fluent comma separated value (csv) parser with streaming support.
-I originally hosted this project on Google Code in 2010.
+I hosted this project on Google Code in 2010.
+I moved it to github in August 2019.
-I ported it to use JDK 1.8 functional Java API with streaming support.
+I refactored the original API use JDK 1.8 functional Java API with streaming support.
 The original project is at https://code.google.com/archive/p/csv-library/.

 ## Description
-A library for parsing and writing comma separated values (CSV) that uses the JDK 8 functional Java API.
+This utility library parses and writes comma separated values (CSV) with a simple fluent API and functional Java.

 This will parse or write CSV as specified on http://en.wikipedia.org/wiki/Comma-separated_values and allow for use of any delimiter.